zaproxy/zap-api-docs/source/includes/advanced.md

 Thus, to change the values of `Injectable targets` and `Input Vector Handlers` calculate the exact values and use the [setoptiontargetparamsinjectable](#ascanactionsetoptiontargetparamsinjectable) and [setoptiontargetparamsenabledrpc](#ascanactionsetoptiontargetparamsenabledrpc) APIs accordingly.

+The `Add URL query parameter` option under the `Injectable Tragets` sets whether or not the active scanner should add a query param to GET requests which do not have parameters to start with.
+This option can be enable using the [setoptionaddqueryparam](#ascanactionsetoptionaddqueryparam) API.

 ### Technology

 ![technology](../images/ascan_advanced_tech.png)